James Stamp

-Background
+Early life

-James George Stamp was born 20th of December 1904 in Carberry, Manitoba, Canada, to parents James Walter Stamp and Frances Jane Stamp (new Ireson) both English immigrants who arrived in Canada, North America in 1902.
-His parents were both Salvationists.
-James Walter Stamp was also musically inclined playing cornet in the Army band and rising to the rank of Major.
+James George Stamp was born in Carberry, Manitoba, Canada, to James Walter Stamp and Frances Jane Stamp (nee Ireson), English immigrants who arrived in Canada in 1902.
+His parents were Salvationists.
+James Walter Stamp was musically inclined, playing cornet in the Army band and rising to the rank of Major.

+Career

-Stamp was a professional musician from the age of 16, starting in the Mayo Clinic Band at Rochester, Minnesota.
-After having played in different Minneapolis theatres he was asked to play 4th trumpet in the Minneapolis Symphony Orchestra.
-Playing 4th trumpet didn't allow for enough performances and the first trumpet player treated him like a valet.
-Later, after an argument with the 1st trumpet he was asked to play the 1st part on the Brahms 2nd Symphony while on tour to Cincinnati.
-He was then given a contract as 1st trumpet for the next season immediately after the concert.
-James Stamp held a position with the Minneapolis Symphony Orchestra for 17 years playing Trumpet under conductors such as Henri Verbrugghen, Eugene Ormandy and his favorite Dimitri Mitropoulos.
+Stamp became a professional musician at age 16.
+He started in the Mayo Clinic Band in Rochester, Minnesota.
+After playing in Minneapolis theatres, he was asked to play 4th trumpet in the Minneapolis Symphony Orchestra.
+After an argument with the 1st trumpet, he was asked to play the 1st part on the Brahms 2nd Symphony while on tour in Cincinnati.
+He was given a contract as 1st trumpet for the next season immediately after the concert.
+Stamp stayed with the Minneapolis Symphony Orchestra for 17 years, playing Trumpet under conductors such as Henri Verbrugghen, Eugene Ormandy and his favorite, Dimitri Mitropoulos.

-Later after Eugene Ormandy left the Orchestra and Dimitri Mitropoulos became conductor the orchestra's finances were not very good.
-So, in 1944 he decided to sell his house and move to California.
-Mitropoulos tried to talk him out of leaving, but the house was already sold and he had made his decision.
-Stamp relocated to California, where he was immediately asked to play in studio orchestras in Hollywood, as well as radio and television programs.
-He suffered a heart attack in 1954, after which he devoted more time to teaching.
-He wrote an instructional book, Warm-ups + Studies which was first published in 1978.
-He died on December 22, 1985.
+After Eugene Ormandy left the Orchestra and Dimitri Mitropoulos became conductor, the orchestra's finances were troubled.
+In 1944 he moved to California., where he was immediately asked to play in studio orchestras, as well as on radio and television programs.
+He suffered a heart attack in 1954, after which he devoted time to teaching.
+He wrote an instructional book, Warm-ups + Studies first published in 1978.

 Thomas Stevens, former Principal Trumpeter of the Los Angeles Philharmonic Orchestra said, "I believe James Stamp was one of the finest teachers in the world.
 His approach was so flexible that I have never seen him fail to improve a player, whether it be an established symphony musician, jazz or lead player or a twelve-year-old student."

+He died on December 22, 1985.